guendas/FaceBlur/README.md

 In this repository you'll find different ways and languages to deploy and solve the problem!

 First of all, if you need some test images you can find them [here](./sample_images/).
-The images have been downloaded from [unsplash](https://unsplash.com/).
+These images have been downloaded from [unsplash](https://unsplash.com/).

 You can **deploy the solution** in two different ways:
 * Using a **Jupyter Notebook** and **Azure Machine Learning Service** (how-to [here](https://github.com/guendas/FaceBlur/blob/master/notebook/README.md))